Pietot/Lapyrinth/README.md

 - Contact me if you want to talk about the project or anything else (Discord: pietot).

-> **Note**: If you want to be guided/helped, you already have a file named "IMPROVEMENTS.TXT" in the project directory, where you can see all the improvements that can be made.
+> **Note**: If you want to be guided/helped, you already have a file named <a href="IMPROVEMENT.txt">IMPROVEMENTS.TXT</a> in the project directory, where you can see all the improvements that can be made.